matthew-a-spalding/madden_08_updater/process/step_1 README for madden_08_updater.txt

         Total Salary
         Signing Bonus

+    3. Once cleaned, copy "Madden [XX] Player Ratings.csv" into the folder "\process\inputs\step3" and rename it to "Latest Madden Ratings.csv", overwriting any previous copy there.

                                 Step 3: Scrape the current rosters from NFL.com.

-1. Make sure that the LOG_LEVEL in "process\scraping\settings.py" is set to "INFO" to start with, as this will give us the most information, which we will want to see on the first few runs of "step_3_scrape_NFL_rosters.py".

-2. Activate the venv in "process\scraping" so we can use Scrapy.
+A.  1.
+We need to update the file "Previous Player Attributes.csv," which sits alongside the file "Latest Madden
+    Ratings.csv," in the "\process\inputs\step3" folder, as it is required for the scraping to work.
 To do this:
+        a) Delete any existing "Previous Player Attributes.csv" file (in "\process\inputs\step3").
+        b) Copy the file "Current Player Attributes.csv" from "process\inputs\step5" (which should be the same file as last year's "My 20[XX] Player Attributes - FINAL 20[XX_MM_DD].csv") and put it in the "\process\inputs\step3" folder, renaming it to "Previous Player Attributes.csv".

+    * NOTE!
+Looking at the new "Previous Player Attributes.csv" file may seem to indicate that we should also update the years_pro column (adding 1 to each player's number of years in the league) to account for the new season, but the code in "process\scraping\spiders\nfl_spider.py" already handles for this, adding one to the value from the "years_pro" column in "Previous Player Attributes.csv" before comparing it with the NFL's 'years pro' field.

+    2. Make sure that the LOG_LEVEL in "process\scraping\settings.py" is set to "INFO" to start with, as this will give us the most information, which we will want to see on the first few runs of "step_3_scrape_NFL_rosters.py".

+B.  Activate the venv in "process\scraping" so we can use Scrapy.
+To do this:
-    a.
-Open a CMD window.
+    1. Open a CMD window.
         CTRL-R -> cmd
+    2. Change drive letters to the letter assigned to the USB thumb drive "Working Files": "E:" or "G:" or whatever:
+        E:
-    b.
-Change to the process folder:
+    3. Change to the process folder: cd e:\Gaming\madden_08_updater\venv\
-        cd C:\Home\madden_08_updater_venv\
-    c.
-Activate the virtual environment:
+    3. Activate the virtual environment:
         .\Scripts\activate.bat
-    d.
-Change drive letters to the letter assigned to the USB thumb drive "Working Files": "E:" or "G:" or whatever:
-        E:
-    e.
-Go into the madden_08_updater\process directory.
+    4. Go into the madden_08_updater\process directory.
-        cd E:\Gaming\madden_08_updater\process
+        cd :\Gaming\madden_08_updater\process

-3. Run the Scrapy script.
-THIS MUST BE RUN FROM THE "...madden_08_updater\process" DIRECTORY, OR SCRAPY WILL SAY THAT IT CANNNOT FIND THE SPIDER "nfl_rosters".
+C.  Run the Scrapy script.
+THIS MUST BE RUN FROM THE "...madden_08_updater\process" DIRECTORY, OR SCRAPY WILL SAY THAT
+    IT CANNNOT FIND THE SPIDER "nfl_rosters".
 In the command prompt window, do:

     python step_3_scrape_NFL_rosters.py